superluminar-io/statista-cdk-workshop/docs/labs/lab_3/1_hands_on.md

 ```

 The `vpcStack.vpc` is the object that was exposed by the `VpcStack` earlier.
 We now pass it to the `DatabaseStack` as a property, so it can use it to create the database in the VPC and its subnets.
-Did you notice the `subnetType: SubnetType.PUBLIC` earlier?
-That's because the database needs to be publicly accessible, so we can connect to it from our local machine for now.

 Deploy the changes with the following command: